You'll get two tripods that rock, when you use the Manfrotto Befree Carbon Black Tripod and the Gitzo Mountaineer Tripod.

 The December issue describes these two accessories as popular with both photographers and and editors of the magazine.

-Are you a demanding professional photographer or maybe a serious amateur with big lenses and a big wallet?
+Whether you're a demanding professional photographer or maybe a serious amateur with big lenses and a big wallet, these were the best according to DigitalPhotoPro?

 These two tripods command big price tags, but grade high on function and performance.
 If you're looking to reward yourself with a tripod that shines, one of these might fit the bill for you.